zylearncoding/zylearncoding.github.io/about.md

 title: about
 description: Zhengye Yang is incoming Ph.D. student in the Electrical Engineering at Rensselaer Polytechnic Institute; research in computer vision
 ---
 I am an incoming Ph.D. student in the [Electrical, Computer, & Systems Engineering](https://www.ecse.rpi.edu) at Rensselaer Polytechnic Institute.
-I will work with Prof. [Rich Radke](https://www.ecse.rpi.edu/~rjradke/index.htm).
+I am working with Prof. [Rich Radke](https://www.ecse.rpi.edu/~rjradke/index.htm).
 My research interest lies in computer vision and deep learning.

 Zhengye received a BS in [Electronic Science and Technology](https://electronic.seu.edu.cn/dz_en/) in 2018, from the